About the Licensing Organisations

 The Educational Recording Agency Ltd (ERA)

 The ERA Licensing Scheme permits staff at educational establishments to copy, access, and use, for educational purposes, broadcast and online output of ERA’s Members.
-You will require a licence if you wish to use material sourced from broadcasts including accessing catch-up services of the UK public service broadcasters for teaching purposes.
-ERA’s website offers a curated and searchable bank of links to programmes and clips as well as Subject Playlists with suggested activities and curriculum connections.
+ERA’s website offers a streaming platform providing curated and searchable bank of clips from the BBC Archive as well as Subject Playlists with suggested activities and curriculum connections.
+The BBC Shakespeare Archive has also moved the ERA website.

 T: 020 7837 3222